TongchengOpenSource/smart-doc/docs/diy/advancedFeatures.md

      ]
 }
 ```
 Many users said in the issue that their token was intercepted by an interceptor, and did not explicitly declare the request header at the interface level.
-Starting from version 2.2.2, we have added two configuration properties:
+Since version 2.2.2, we have added two options:

 - `pathPatterns` configures the action path of the request header, which is consistent with the interceptor configuration `pathPatterns`, and multiple regular expressions are separated by commas.
 - `excludePathPatterns` configures to ignore the request header on those paths.
 Consistent with the interceptor `excludePathPatterns`, multiple regular expressions are separated by commas.